Armed police swoop on area near two Malton schools after report of man with a weapon

 “If you are a parent of a child in one of the effected schools you may want to talk to your child about this incident.
 There are lots of websites with excellent information on how to approach difficult subjects, including CBeebies and the NSPCC.”

-Lockdowns have now been lifted in all the schools and parents are advisedd to collect their children as normal.
+Lockdowns have now been lifted in all the schools and parents are advised to collect their children as normal.

 Comments: Our rules